rhitabratakarar/CustomLinuxSetup/README.md

 Install Conqueror of Completion (COC):
 1. Refer to the Coc github page from [this link](https://github.com/neoclide/coc.nvim).
-2. To setup a python environment, you must install the extension, 'coc-pyright' (Note: Extensions and Plugins are not same).
+2. To setup a python environment, you must install the extension, 'coc-pyright' (Note: Coc extensions and vim-plug plugins are not same).

 Install Vim Airline:
 1. Goto [this](https://github.com/vim-airline/vim-airline) page to customize it.